West Virginia Mountaineers men's basketball: Maryland

 West Virginia's interstate rivalry against Maryland dates back to 1926.
 Except for a period when both schools were in the Southern Conference from 1950 to 1953, this has been primarily an out-of-conference rivalry.
 From the 1963–64 to 1970–71 seasons, the series was played twice a season, on a home-and-home basis.
 The series was again played annually from the 1983–84 to 1988–89 seasons then 1990–91 to 1992–93 seasons.
 In December 2003, the two schools played in Washington, D. C. for the BB&T Classic, with West Virginia winning 78–77 in overtime.

 In May 2008, West Virginia assistant coach Billy Hahn announced that he and Maryland head coach Gary Williams proposed a home-and-home series that would begin after the 2008–09 season.
 This plan never materialized, but Maryland and West Virginia met again in the third round of the NCAA tournament on March 22, 2015, with West Virginia winning 69–59.
 The Mountaineers met Maryland once again in the NCAA Tournament in the Round of 64 on March 16, 2023 in which Maryland won 67-65.

 Penn State

 West Virginia had an interstate rivalry with Penn State from 1906 to 1991.
 The series was played twice annually from the 1982–83 to 1990–91 seasons, as both schools were in the Atlantic 10 Conference then.
 WVU leads the series 66–53.

 Virginia Tech

 West Virginia has an interstate multisport rivalry with the Virginia Tech Hokies.
 Although the rivalry is heavily focused on football, it also spans to other collegiate sports between the two schools, including basketball.
 The location of Virginia Tech in Blacksburg, Virginia, along the Appalachian Mountains puts it in direct competition with West Virginia University.
 It is not uncommon to see families along the Virginia/West Virginia border to be split between the two rivals.
+WVU leads the series 49-30.